prysmaticlabs/documentation/website/docs/execution-node/fee-recipient.md

 }
 ```

 The above JSON demonstrates configuring two 1:1 mappings between `validator public key`:`fee_recipient` and a default `fee_recipient`.
 In this case, the `default_config` fee recipient address would apply to all validator public keys not specified in `proposer_config`.
-Details:

 <table>
   <tr>